 Ever since being read to in elementary school, Mr. Smith has believed in libraries as a place to learn and collaborate.
 In addition to being a Library trustee, Nathan has served on the Spokane Public Library Foundation board since 2010.
 When not serving the Library system in one form or another, Nathan is an attorney at Witherspoon Kelley.

 Anne Walter has fond memories of the old Heath Library on Mission Avenue where she got her first library card.
-A lifelong Spokane resident, she worked in newspapers for 16 years and now is a school counselor at Franklin Elementary.
+A lifelong Spokane resident, she worked in newspapers for 16 years and now is a school counselor for Spokane Public Schools.
 Her work gives her a firsthand view of the power reading and writing have for all children, sometimes changing a child’s entire outlook on learning and life.
 Preserving access to libraries throughout Spokane for all is a top priority for Anne.
 She frequents the downtown branch, where she sneaks nostalgic looks at the children's section now that her three kids have grown out of it.

 Ron Miller, Emeritus